Vectara

 2. Humans love that you truly understand them (personalization)

-At Vectara, we encourage our users to “build products that speak for themselvesTM” , which requires more than basic chatbot software.
+At Vectara, we encourage our users to “build products that speak for themselves” , which requires more than basic chatbot software.
 It requires powerful large language models (LLMs).
 LLMs are within the AI realm using deep learning and extremely large data sets to understand, summarize and generate outputs.
 There are different categories such as:

 1. Generative: generate content based upon user prompt(s).
 Ex.
 Conversational AI/Chatbots, code/marketing copy/image creation.